0Cynthia/users-system/README.md

 **author:** Refaat🌻

 ### about ###
-this repository contains a users api that allows authenticated & authorized users to preform CRUD operations against the user models (Students, Instructors, Preceptors, and Administrators). this repository was built in node.js & express.js, using mongo as a database.
+this repository contains a users api that allows authenticated & authorized users to preform CRUD operations against the user models (Students, Instructors, Preceptors, & Administrators).
+this repository was built in node.js & express.js, using mongo as a database.
 the repository implements:
 - json-web-token authentication
 - role based authorization
 - models utilitizing mongoose discriminators
-- hasing & salting passwords
+- hashing & salting passwords
-- protecting endpoints with authentication & authorization middleware

 ### prerequisites ###
 1. node.js must be installed